sourcegraph/about/blogposts/2020/evolution-of-the-precise-code-intel-backend.md

 ## Looking forward

 The journey isn't stopping here.
-In 3.17, we made significant performance improvements to teh LSIF backend, and we will continue adding features and investing in optimizations to support massive scale for LSIF.
+In 3.17, we made significant performance improvements to the LSIF backend, and we will continue adding features and investing in optimizations to support massive scale for LSIF.

 Just a few things we are looking forward to: